adrianstanca1/constructai--5-/GOLDEN_SOURCE.md

-# 🏆 GOLDEN SOURCE - CONSTRUCTAI PLATFORM
+# 🏆 GOLDEN SOURCE - CORTEXBUILD PLATFORM

+**Version**: 1.1.0 GOLDEN
+**Last Updated**: 2025-10-08
+**Platform Name**: CortexBuild (Rebranded from ConstructAI) **Status**: PROTECTED - MASTER SOURCE OF TRUTH

 ## 📌 GOLDEN RULE

 **THIS IS THE MASTER SOURCE OF TRUTH**

 - ✅ DO NOT DELETE any features from this version
 - ✅ DO NOT MODIFY core functionality without explicit approval
 - ✅ ALL new features must be ADDITIVE only
+- ✅ Platform name is CortexBuild - never revert to ConstructAI
+- ✅ Marketing header hidden after login - never show it in app
 - ✅ This version represents the approved, production-ready state

 **Last Updated**: 2025-10-08